xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 !!! tip
-    You can declare multiple packages for classpath scan:
+    By default, auto configutation enabled for application package, but you can declare manually any packages for classpath scan:
     ```java
      .enableAutoConfig("com.mycompany.foo", "com.mycompany.bar")
     ```